akbartus/100-Days-of-Algorithms-and-Data-Structures/Day-3-Selection-Sort.md

 <b>Selection</b> sort is not very fast algorithm.
 Selection sort works by taking the smallest element in an unsorted array and bringing it to the front.

-We go through each item (from left to right) until we find the smallest one.
-It is important to note, when smallest item gest to the beginning of array, the next item remains in its place and becomes second.
-Then loop starts again until all items are sorted.
-It is more suitable for smaller lists/arrays.
+1. Go through the array to find the lowest value.
+2. Move the lowest value to the front of the unsorted part of the array.
+Start from next item.
+3. Go through the array again as many times as there are values in the array.

 In terms of Big O:
 - O(n2)